joakimsk/docs/docs/source/clientauth.rst

 Server-Server authentication
 ============================

 Another authentication scheme is made for other servers needing to access REST APIs or Websocket interfaces.
-In this case we do not have users in the same sense.
-This authentication scheme can also be used for IoT devices.
+It is also used for access from IoT devices.
+This authentication scheme don't currently identify users (persons).
 In the current version, there is just one level of authorisation.

 For each REST call (or Websocket message) we attach a SHA-256-HMAC (message authentication code).
-Computed from the message content, a nonce (number that changes for each call) and a secret shared key.
+Computed from the message content, a nonce (number that is different for each call) and a secret shared key.

 This authentication-scheme is currently experimental and may change.